rust-lang/book/second-edition/nostarch/chapter16.md

 As with many types, we create a `Mutex<T>` using the associated function `new`.
 To access the data inside the mutex, we use the `lock` method to acquire the lock.
-This call will block the current thread so that it can't do any work until it’s our turn to have the lock.
+This call will block the current thread so that it can’t do any work until it’s our turn to have the lock.

 <!-- will block what, other requests for the lock?
 Or block access to the data?